The Morel-Voevodsky localization theorem in spectral algebraic geometry: Motivic spaces

 It admits a left adjoint $f^*_{\Spc}$ which is uniquely characterized by commutativity with small colimits and the formula $f^*_{\Spc}(\hspc[S]{X}) \simeq \hspc[T]{X \fibprod_S T}$ for $X \in \Sm_{/S}$. \end{constr}

 \begin{constr} The base change functor $\Sm_{/S} \to \Sm_{/T}$ preserves Nisnevich covering families and $\A^1$-projections, so the functor $f^*_{\Spc}$ preserves motivic equivalences.
-By adjunction its right adjoint $f_*^{\Spc}$ preserves motivic spaces and induces a functor (``inverse image'')
+By adjunction its right adjoint $f_*^{\Spc}$ preserves motivic spaces and induces a functor (``direct image'')